 It is societal change that prompts much of the evolution of our language, and copyeditors are now the guardians of making sure correct (and politically correct) language is used.

-The Singular They – Controversy of Our Time
+The Singular They

-Other Societal Grammar Issues
+Other Societal Grammar Rules & Issues Around Them

-Most people now go along with the singular they if it is awkward or difficult to rewrite.
-But writers and editors have to be very careful with other words as well.
 Language is how we communicate, and we don’t want to insult.
 We don’t want to be misogynist or racist in our writing.
 We don’t want to talk down to readers.
 Writers and editors need to consider the narrator, and in cases of creative writing, dialog as well.
 How far can we go in dialog?

 Black and White

 Some writers like to use big words to make their readers think they are smart (or erudite).
 Editors generally change high-falutin words and long, tangled sentences into simpler writing.
 This is particularly true in nonfiction, but can apply to fiction as well.

 We no longer use words like chairman, postman, fireman, policeman, or even actress.
 We use chairperson, postal worker or letter carrier, fire fighter, police officer, and often actor for either gender of thespian.
-And words like housewife are generally derogatory these days as well; it is no longer the 50s.
+And words like housewife are generally derogatory these days as well; it is no longer the 1950s.

 Shades of Meaning